 More information on how to use Time Routing widgets:

-The SMS widget is only used with Cloud Mobile extensions.
-This enables the user to receive SMS to the Jet extension of their choosing.
-The SMS widget will need to have an extension selected.
+The SMS widget is only used with Cloud Mobile phone users.
+This enables the user to receive SMS to the Jet phone user of their choosing.
+The SMS widget will need to have a phone user selected as a recipient.
 Two nodes will be displayed under the SMS widget -

 - Delivered - A delivered SMS is complete can be directed to a Hang Up widget.